 Once in the boat you stand with dozens of others as the boat is driven towards distant beaches and cliffs through a hot hailstorm of bullets and explosions.
 Boats moving nearby are, from time to time, hit with a high explosive shell and disintegrate in a red rain of bullets and body parts.
 Then there’s the smell of men near you fouling themselves as the fear bites into their necks and they hunch lower into the boat.
 That smell mingles with the smell of cordite and seaweed.

 In front of you, over the steel helmets of other men, you can see the flat surface of the bow’s landing ramp still held in place against the sea.
 Soon you are within range of the machine guns that line the cliffs above the beach ahead.
 The metallic death sound of their bullets clangs and whines off the front of the ramp.

-Then the coxswain shouts and the klaxon sounds and thenyou feel the keel of the LVCP grind against the rocks and sand of Normandy as the large shells from the boats in the armada behind you whuffle and moan overhead and then the explosions all around increase in intensity and then the bullets from the machine guns in the cliffs ahead and above rattle and hum along the steel plates of the boat and the men crouch lower and then somehow together lean forward as, at last, the ramp drops down and you see the beach and then the men surge forward and you step with them and then you are out in the chill waters of the channel wading in towards sand already doused with death, past bodies bobbing in the surf staining the waters crimson.
+Then the coxswain shouts and the klaxon sounds.
+Then you feel the keel of the LVCP grind against the rocks and sand of Normandy as the large shells from the boats in the armada behind you whuffle and moan overhead.
+Then the explosions all around increase in intensity and then the bullets from the machine guns in the cliffs ahead and above rattle and hum along the steel plates of the boat and the men crouch lower.
+Then somehow all lean forward as, at last, the ramp drops down and you see the beach.
+Then the men surge forward and you step with them.
+Then you are out in the chill waters of the channel wading in towards sand already doused with death, past bodies bobbing in the surf staining the waters crimson.
 Then you are on the beach.

 It’s worse on the beach.